-1. Your quotes as a graphic.
+3. Quotes as a graphic.

 The LinkedIn crowd responds well to this.
 This is not as hard as you think it would be.
 Awesome design programs like www.canva.com or image editing apps like wordswag or PicLab HD can do the trick easily.
 I especially love Canva – create a template, save it and reuse but swap the words and the images.

-3. Articles that you’ve written
+4. Articles that you’ve written

 LinkedIn has a tool where you can ‘write articles’.
 I recommend even if you have another blog somewhere else, take the time to copy your posts in to LinkedIn.
 Given you will already have a number of connections – your content is immediately amplified.
 It’s also a neat show to demonstrate your expertise on a particular topic or industry.
 You could also present these ideas in a video format instead of written, as an alternative and to add some wow-factor.

 Content you curate

-1. Share articles
+1. Share articles and Add Your Contribution

 News, blogs or opinion pieces from industry experts, credible news sources or thought leaders are worthy of sharing.
 Not only are you associating that thinking with your brand, you’re doing a service for your connections – that they may also share or comment and connect it with their brands.